micwag/MicwagLastPostsWidget/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The widget displays the latest posts using custom markup which can be completely changed.
-It doesn't add anything other (stylesheets, javascripts etc.) to the page.
+It doesn't add anything else (stylesheets, javascripts etc.) to the page.

 == Description ==